 This is an exciting opportunity to become part of our growing Community Mental Health and Wellbeing Team within the Scottish Borders.

-Funded by the Scottish Borders Council this post will work to develop, promote and deliver robust and dynamic mental health Peer Support opportunities within the Scottish Borders.
+Funded by the Scottish Borders Council this post will work to promote and deliver a robust and dynamic mental health Peer Connecting Service within the Scottish Borders.

-We are looking for an enthusiastic and motivated person to join our Borders team as a Peer Support Facilitator to join our Scottish Borders Team.
-You will work alongside the Community Mental Health and Wellbeing Manager and Team Leader to develop our mental health Peer Support opportunities across the Scottish Borders.
+We are looking for an enthusiastic Support and Development Worker to join our Re:discover Peer Connecting service.
+As a Support and Development Worker, you will work alongside the Community Mental Health and Wellbeing Manager and our Peer Support Gateways team to promote and deliver our mental health Peer Connecting service Re:discover across the Scottish Borders.

-For further information contact Rachael Honeyman on 01896 807 000 or email Rachael.Honeyman@health-in-mind.org.uk
+For further information contact Rachael Honeyman via email Rachael.Honeyman@health-in-mind.org.uk

 Health in Mind promotes equality and diversity in the workplace.
 Registered charity no SC004128.